andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-2.md

     -> Dec (Post r Choice) a    -- ^ overall handler
 ```

-We see that `decide` combinators will recombine our "input" contravariant types
+We see that `decide` will recombine our "input" contravariant types
-appropriately, but will keep the "output" covariant type constant[^4]
+appropriately, but will keep the "output" covariant type constant[^4].

 Again, we can construct a value of type `Dec (Post r Choice) a` using
 `injectPost`, which asks us to provide that "embed the `a` in the `r`" function